kilcmd/WeatherTui/README.md

 It's going to look something like this. tmpt/WeatherApp-ny.sh <- confirm.

+^ If you mod the app and try to run it again, make sure to delete the cache file!

 If you plan to run multiple instances of the app, edit line 25 in the app.
 CACHE_FILE="/tmp/weather_cache_newyork_$USER.txt" <- Change the city name.